 Within the state of Missouri, pure comparative fault laws make it so that even if you are 99% responsible for an accident, you are still legally entitled to collect on damages from a car accident.
 However, you will only be able to collect 1% of your total losses.

-Reach out to one of our attorneys today to learn how OnderLaw can help your case.
+Reach out to one of our skilled car accident lawyers in St. Louis today to learn how OnderLaw can help your case.